PricelessToolkit/Unifi-Cloudkey-Repurposed/README.md

 ## 1. Disassemble Device and Access Serial Header

-Follow this guide to disassemble the device and gain access to the **J22 serial header**:
+Follow this guide to disassemble the device and connect the USB to TTL 3.3V adapter to **J22 serial header**:

 ```
 https://colincogle.name/blog/unifi-cloud-key-rescue/